slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"What do I want to know about investing that we can’t know?
 The exact role of luck in successful outcomes."
 -- Robert Schiller*

+> *"To dare is to lose one's footing momentarily.
+To not dare is to lose oneself."
+-- Soren Kierkegaard*

 ### On chance

 > *"Luck is what happens when preparation meets opportunity."